IHE/ITI.sIPS/README.md

 The audience of this IG is likely going to be bigger than the normal IHE Content Profile.

 - The audience will be directed here from joint work including ISO, CEN, SNOMED, and HL7.
-IHE is a part of this joint work, and has agreed to take responsibility for various capabilities, including that which the aIPS is covering.
+IHE is a part of this joint work, and has agreed to take responsibility for various capabilities, including that which the sIPS is covering.
 - The audience may be new developers have limited understanding of FHIR, and Document Sharing
 - ONC in the USA, and other regulating bodies elsewhere need a specification they can require for conformance claims.
 (Thus a whitepaper is insufficient)
 - IHE-Connectathon desires a specification to drive the combination testing between Document Sharing and the IPS content